 However, despite the interesting course, after more than 100 days in the row, it became clear to me that from now on, everything would become much less interesting, since the ‘power blocks’ of the alliances were fixed and the administration of the numerous conquered new provinces took a lot of time.

-Since the biggest fun was now clearly behind me, so I could leave a really interesting game with a clear conscience and could use this time for other tasks or testing other games.
+Since the biggest fun was now clearly behind me, so I could leave an exciting game with a clear conscience and could use this time for other tasks or testing other games.

 Test and play Supremacy 1914 for your own here: